 Florida Commercial Litigation Law Firm

-To be valid and enforceable, a contract needs to be accepted by both parties, there must be something exchanged of value between the parties (mutual consideration), it must be signed by both parties, and the action or product must be delivered and received.
-Some specific types of contracts are real estate contracts, purchase/sales contracts for goods and services, employment contracts, settlements, intellectual property agreements, non-disclosure and non-compete agreements, and many more.
+To be valid and enforceable in Florida, a contract needs to be accepted by both parties, there must be something exchanged of value between the parties (mutual consideration), it must be signed by both parties, and the action or product must be delivered and received.
+Some specific types of contracts are real estate contracts, purchase/sales contracts for goods and services, employment contracts, settlements, intellectual property agreements, non-disclosure and non-compete agreements, and many other types.

 - Fort Lauderdale